 - To establish an agenda or sequence for our thinking.

 - To summarize what has been achieved so far in the thinking.

 The white hat means neutral information.
 White hat thinking focuses on the available information.
 There are three key questions:

 - How do we get the information we need?

 The red hat is for emotions, feelings, hunches and intuition.
-Unlike white hat the red hat is not interested in facts, but only in people’s feelings.
+Unlike the white hat the red hat is not interested in facts but only in people’s feelings.
 The purpose of the red hat is to allow us to put forward our feelings so they can take part in the thinking.
 The red hat provides a clear label for those feelings.
 Intuition is often based upon experience about a matter, but we cannot exactly explain why we have such an intuition.
 The red hat allows the thinker to put forward a hunch or intuition without any need to support or justify it.